A gravestone marked “SC-B1 1985” on Hart Island, off the coast of the Bronx in New York, is referred to by some as the “Tomb of the Unknown Child.”

 “SC” stands for Special Child and “B1” stands for Baby number 1.

-In 1985, a child was buried away in isolation from the other burial trenches in his/her own plot.
-This was the first infant to die from AIDS in New York City.
+In 1985, SC-B1 was the first infant to die from AIDS in New York City.
 His or her name is unknown.

-Over one million dead are buried on Hart Island.
+Over one million people are interred on Hart Island.
 It is estimated that over one-third of the dead are infants and stillborn babies.

 Hart Island has been called the largest tax-funded cemetery in the world.
 Burials on the island began shortly after the American Civil War.
 In 1869, the city then began using it as a public cemetery for unclaimed bodies and the indigent dead.
 Funeral ceremonies have not been conducted at the burial site since the 1950s.

 The Hart Island Project is a nonprofit founded by artist Melinda Hunt to improve access to the island and information on its burials so that more of the bodies can be identified.
 The Hart Island Project AIDS Initiative now helps people to try and identify those buried on Hart Island who died of AIDS.